jessebraham/esp-hal-template/README.md

 cargo generate jessebraham/esp-hal-template embassy
 ```

-After answering the prompts, you can change into your project's directory and execute your application on-device using `probe-rs` with:
+After answering the prompts, you can `cd` into your new project's directory.

+Make sure that you have connected the device you wish to flash using an interface which is compatible with `probe-rs`.
+For any devices which have the `USB_SERIAL_JTAG` peripheral (ESP32-C3/C6/H2/S3) then you can use this interface, usually labelled USB on the official devkits from Espressif.
+For chips without this peripheral (ESP32, ESP32-C2) you must use an external programmer such as an ESP-Prog in order to use `probe-rs` with that device.

+> [!IMPORTANT]
+> At the time of writing, `probe-rs` does not support flashing the original ESP32; with time this should change.
+All other devices can be flashed.

+Finally, to build, flash, and execute your application on-device using `probe-rs`:

 ```
 cargo run --release